 West Cornwall, spoiled for choice of stunning and diverse beaches

 A truly magnificent south facing stretch of golden sand, backed by towering granite cliffs with the headland of Logan Rock on the east side.
-Access to it is not easy as the path is narrow and the cliffs drop can discourage some, but none the less it is very popular.
+Access to it is not easy as the path is narrow and the cliffs drop and climb can be challenging.
 The position, the protection of the tall cliffs gives Pednvounder beach a favourable micro-climate.
 It is an optional naturist beach, but many choose to wear clothes.
-Pednvounder is a tidal beach, so at high water there is often a small area of beach, varying according to the times of year.
+Pednvounder is a tidal beach, so at high water there is often a small area of beach..
 View more pictures of Pednvounder beach

 A lovely sandy beach, facing South-East, with good facilities and popular with families: there is a car park about 300 meters away and a cafe nearby.
 The triangular shaped beach is made up of coarse shell and white sand that reflects wonderful colours in all seasons.
 In the summer the sea is turquoise and deep blue, in the winter the waves display can be breathtaking.
 On the western side as set of steps lead to the Minack Theatre, the open air Theatre with probably one of the best view around.
 From July 01st to September 01st a dog ban is in place.